Graded pseudo-traces for strongly interlocked modules for a vertex operator algebra and applications: The Heisenberg vertex operator algebras and graded pseudo-traces for indecomposable modules

 Writing $Y (\omega^a,x) = \sum_{k \in \mathbb{Z}} L^a_k x^{-k-2}$ we have that the representation of the Virasoro algebra corresponding to the vertex operator algebra structure $(M_a(1), Y, \mathbf{1}, \omega^a)$ is given as follows: For $n$ even

 and for $n$ odd, we have

-As a vertex operator algebra{\G,} $M_a(1)$ is simple and not $C_2$-cofinite.
-In addition, $M_a(1)$ has infinitely many inequivalent irreducible modules which can be easily classified (see \cite{LL}), and infinitely many inequivalent indecomposable non-simple modules which we discuss in the next subsection. \begin{rem} A straightforward calculation shows that for any choice of conformal vector $\omega^a$, the quotient vector space $M_a(1)/C_1(M_a(1))=span_{\C}\{\vac, \alpha_{-1}\vac\}$ is finite dimensional and thus $M_a(1)$ is $C_1$-cofinite for all $a\in \mathbb{C}$. \end{rem}
+As a vertex operator algebra, $M_a(1)$ is simple and not $C_2$-cofinite.
+In addition, $M_a(1)$ has infinitely many inequivalent irreducible modules which can be easily classified (see \cite{LL}), and infinitely many inequivalent indecomposable non simple modules which we discuss in the next subsection.